atomisthq/docs/docs/authoring/container-skills.md

 ### Example

-1. Configure your secrets from the **Manage > Integrations** of your Atomist workspace.
+1. Configure your secrets from the **Manage > Integrations** page of your Atomist workspace.

 1. Once secrets are configured, you can add a mapping in the skill configuration

     ![Secrets](images/secret-map.png)